dotkernel/admin/README.md

 ### Test the installation

-> **Do not enable dev mode in production**

-- Run the following command in your project's directory to start PHPs built-in server:
+Run the following command in your project's directory to start PHPs built-in server:

 ```shell
 php -S 0.0.0.0:8080 -t public
 ```

-> Running command `composer serve` will do the same thing, but the server might get closed after a couple of minutes.
+> Running command `composer serve` will do the same thing, but the server will time out after a couple of minutes.

-> If you are still getting exceptions or errors regarding some missing services, try running the following command:
+If you are still getting exceptions or errors regarding some missing services, try running the following command:

 ```shell
 php ./bin/clear-config-cache.php
 ```

-- Open a web browser and visit `http://localhost:8080/`
+Open a web browser and visit `http://localhost:8080/`.

 You should see the **Dotkernel Admin** login page.
 If you ran the migrations you will have an admin user in the database with the following credentials:

-- **User**: `admin`
+- **Identity**: `admin`
 - **Password**: `dotadmin`

 > **Production only**: Make sure you modify the default admin credentials.
->

 > **Development only**: `session.cookie_secure` does not work locally so make sure you modify your `local.php`, as per the following:

 ```php